yusuke-takase/Falcons.jl/docs/src/Mapmake.md

 `interp_signal` returns interpolated TOD which is defined pointings i.e. $\theta$ and $\varphi$.

 # Map-maker
-`binned_mapmake` is available.
+The `binned_mapmake` is available.
 ```julia
 binned_mapmake(ss::ScanningStrategy, division::Int, inputinfo::Falcons.InputInfo, signal)
 ```
-`signal` argument requires a function which has `Pointings` and `PolarizedHealpixMap` as arguments in the order.
+The `signal` argument requires a function which has `Pointings` and `PolarizedHealpixMap` as arguments in the order.
 For example,
 ```julia
 binned_mapmake(ss::ScanningStrategy, division::Int, inputinfo::Falcons.InputInfo, true_signal)
 ```